What to Do with an Ice Cream Shop in the Winter

 Add a Hot Beverage or Even Soups to Your Ice Cream Shop

 You can choose to replace your entire menu with a hot beverage and soup menu during the winter or simply reduce the variety of ice cream flavors you offer during the winter months.
 There will still be customers who crave a sweet, ice cream concoction when the weather turns cold.
-If they are able to couple that concoction with a hot soup or beverage, such as a mocha or a latte, they may be more inclined to purchase ice cream from your store.
+If they are able to couple that concoction with a hot soup or beverage, such as a mocha or a latte, they may be more inclined to purchase ice cream as well..